festarr/test-automation-practice/README.md

 2. `checkout.spec.js` tests checkout steps
 3. `contactus.spec.js` tests contactus steps

+`global-setup.js` is used to open a browser page and sign in and add an item to the cart.
+This browser's cookies are stored in `assessment.json` to be able to skip authentication in certain tests that require the user to be logged in.
+Similarly, any tests that require an item to already be in the cart will use `assessment.json` in order to improve performance

 All tests included cover positive-only scenarios, and are conducted on the website `automationpractice.com`.
 Coded with the Playwright JavaScript Front-End testing tool